-Open Knowledge International (OKI) is the hub of the Network.
-OKI runs global projects with multiple stakeholders from within and outside of the Network.
+Open Knowledge Foundation (OKf) is the hub of the Network.
+OKF runs global projects with multiple stakeholders from within and outside of the Network.
 It aspires to facilitate dialogue and cooperation between and among nodes of the Network.

-Open Knowledge International is a virtual organization that operates globally with no central office.
-Our staff currently work from various places around the world: Brazil, the US, the UK, Europe, Israel and India.
+Open Knowledge Foundation is a virtual organisation that operates globally with no central office.
+Our staff currently work from various places around the world: the UK, the US, Europe, Mexico, Canada and Zimbabwe.
 Some staff are also involved in a volunteer capacity with various Open Knowledge network groups.

 These groups are in a capacity building mode, they are either in their first steps of their involvement in open data and civic tech or building a network within the country to work with.